-These categories of observation are provided to help identify an individual who may have a mental health condition that requires attention by a mental health professional-they are not definitive signs of mental illness.
+These categories of observation are provided to help identify an individual may have a mental health condition that requires attention by a mental health professional-they are not definitive signs of mental illness.

-Categories of Observation Examples of Observations Does something not make sense in context?
-Cognition Understanding of situation, memory, concentration Seems confused or disoriented Has gaps in memory of events Answers questions inappropriately Affect/Mood Eye contact, outbursts of emotion/indifference Appears sad/depressed or overly high-spirited Overcome with hopelessness/overwhelmed by circumstances Switches emotions abruptly Speech Pace, continuity, vocabulary (Is difficulty with English language an issue?)
-Speaks too quickly or too slowly; misses words Uses vocabulary inconsistent with level of education Stutters or has long pauses in speech (unexplained) Thought Patterns and Logic Rationality, tempo, grasp of reality Seems to respond to unusual voices/visions Expresses racing, disconnected thoughts Expresses bizarre or unusual ideas Appearance Hygiene, attire, behavioral mannerisms Appears disheveled; poor hygiene Trembles or shakes; is unable to sit or stand still (unexplained) Wears inappropriate attire
+Categories of Observation Examples of observations Does something not make sense in context?
+Cognition Understanding of situation, memory, concentration Seems confused or disoriented Has gaps in memory of events Answers questions inappropriately Affect/Mood Eye contact, outbursts of emotion/indifference Appears sad/depressed or overly high spirited Overcome with hopelessness/overwhelmed by circumstances Switches emotions abruptly Speech Pace, continuity, vocabulary (Is difficulty with English language an issue?)
+Speaks too quickly or too slowly, misses words Uses vocabulary inconsistent with level of education Stutters or has long pauses in speech (unexplained) Thought Patterns and Logic Rationality, tempo, grasp of reality Seems to respond to unusual voices/visions Expresses racing, disconnected thoughts Expresses bizarre or unusual ideas Appearance Hygiene, attire, behavioral mannerisms Appears disheveled; poor hygiene Trembles or shakes, is unable to sit or stand still (unexplained) Wears inappropriate attire

-Assessing the Person
+Assessing the person

 - Level of distress How much distress, discomfort, or anguish are they feeling?
-How well are they able to tolerate, manage; or cope? - Level of functioning Are they capable of caring for themselves, problem-solve, and make decisions? - Possibility of danger Is there danger to the person or others, including thoughts of suicide or risky behavior?
+How well are they able to tolerate, manage or cope? - Level of functioning Are they capable of caring for themself?
+Able to problem solve and make decisions? - Possibility for danger Is there danger to self or others, including thoughts of suicide or risky behavior?

-If you or someone you know needs support now, call or text 988, or chat at 988lifeline.org
+If you or someone you know needs support now, call or text 988 or chat 988lifeline.org with individuals and faith community about mental health.